Acekorneya/Ark-Survival-Ascended-Server/README.md

 ---

 #### Comments
-as of right now you will need to copy the Game.Ini Files from the single player and place them in the same Folder as the GameUserSetting.Ini
+as of right now you will need to copy the Game.Ini Files from a single player game and place them in the same Folder as the GameUserSetting.Ini